-You’ve read all of the reviews, admired the instagram photos and have now decided that you would like to go to Kangaroo Island, South Australia.
-The big question is how to get to Kangaroo Island from Adelaide?
-Here are all of the options
+You’ve read all of the reviews, admired the Instagram photos and have now decided that Kangaroo Island is in your future.
+The big question is how to get to Kangaroo Island from Adelaide.
+Here are all of the options.

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

 TL;DR?
 Here's the outline

 - What you Need to Know About Kangaroo Island Before You Go

 - How to Get to Kangaroo Island from Adelaide

 - Kangaroo Island Car Hire

 If you’re planning a trip to Kangaroo Island, one of the first things you’ll need to consider is how to get there.

 Fortunately, there are a few different options available to you, depending on your budget and travel preferences.

 In this post, we’ll be covering everything you need to know about getting from Adelaide to Kangaroo Island, including the different modes of transportation available, their pros and cons, and tips for making your journey as smooth and stress-free as possible.